jaelle/ACT-R/extras/base-level-inhibition/readme.txt

 ----------------------------------------------------------

-To use this extension put the bl-inhibition.lisp file into the modules directory before loading the main ACT-R load file, or load it once after loading ACT-R and before defining any models.
+The easiest way to use this extension is to call (require-extra "base-level-inhibition") and putting that into any model which uses the extension will guarantee that it gets loaded.
+It can also be used by putting the bl-inhibition.lisp file into the modules directory before loading the main ACT-R load file, or load it once after loading ACT-R and before defining any models.

 That will then add the module for this mechanism to the system and add these three new parameters: :enable-inhibition, :inhibition-scale and :inhibition-decay.